Video shows Phoenix police pulling gun on parents after 4-year-old took doll from store

-An Arizona couple is suing the city of Phoenix and its police department for $10 million after a video captured officers drawing their weapons and threatening to shoot the family of four.
+An Arizona couple is suing the city of Phoenix and its police department for US$10 million after a video captured officers drawing their weapons and threatening to shoot the family of four.

 On May 29, Dravon Ames and his fiance, Iesha Harper, went on a family outing with their two children, London, 1, and Island, 4.